-Kundo Wakes Up is a companion to Saad Z. Hossain's Ignyte and Locus Award-nominated novella The Gurhka and the Lord of Tuesday that Publishers Weekly called “a whirlwind story that cleverly blends genres and finds humor and pathos in human failure.”
+Saad Z. Hossain's Kundo Wakes Up is a companion to the Ignyte and Locus Award-Nominated novella The Gurkha and the Lord of Tuesday.

-Kundo, once a famous artist with the Karma points to prove it, misses his wife, who left him one year and two hundred thirty-six days ago—and then disappeared.
-When Kundo uncovers more inexplicable disappearances, he embarks on a journey that will take him through an overwhelming maze made up of Chittagong’s neighborhoods, the hidden backrooms of video game parlors, the depths of cyberspace, and into the realm of the djinn themselves.
+Kundo, once a famous artist with the Karma points to prove it, goes searching for his missing wife, only to uncover more inexplicable disappearances.
+And so Kundo and a group of motley companions embark on a tumultuous journey through an overwhelming maze made up of Chittagong’s neighborhoods, the hidden backrooms of video game parlors, and the depths of cyberspace, culminating in the realm of the djinn themselves, in search of love, redemption, and a good meal.

 At the Publisher's request, this title is being sold without Digital Rights Management Software (DRM) applied.